 3.05.J.
-Heating, Ventilation, and Air Conditioning (HVAC) Systems Inspections
+Heating, Ventilation, and Air Conditioning Systems Inspections

-1. All heating, air conditioning, and ventilation systems must be code compliant, adequately sized, and operable with an anticipated minimum seven-year life expectancy.
+All heating, ventilation, and air conditioning (HVAC) systems must be code compliant, adequately sized, and operable with an anticipated minimum ten-year life expectancy.
 Bathrooms must have an operating exhaust vent ducted to the exterior.
 Clothes dryers must be connected to code compliant rigid type vent exhausting to the exterior.
 To the greatest extent feasible, make sure that all Dwelling Units are air conditioned or equipped with AC sleeve(s).